 You can also learn more about the Islands’ maritime heritage by visiting the La Grave heritage site on Havre Aubert Island.
 For nearly two centuries, this site was a fishing hub.
 Today, it retains much of its early architectural flavour and remains a gathering place for locals and visitors alike.
 Discover the wooden buildings built in the 19th and 20th centuries that now house restaurants, cafés, shops, artists’ studios and more.
 Visit the Musée de la Mer (maritime museum) to better understand the culture of this island people.

 The Islands are also a great source of inspiration for local artists and artisans.
 In fact, many of them depict the surrounding seascapes in their work or use elements of nature in their creations.
 For example, the artists at Atelier Côtier (located at La Grave) transform sand into sculptures of all kinds.
 If you’re interested in meeting local artists and artisans, be sure to follow the art tour.
 And why not bring back a unique souvenir of your trip?

 Your stay in the Îles de la Madeleine wouldn’t be complete without tasting succulent local seafood, including the famous Island lobster!
 You’ll find it on the menus of most good restaurants as well as in fish markets throughout the region.
-Want a hands-on experience?
-Sign up for a culinary workshop at Gourmande de Nature (in French only) to learn tips and tricks on how to cook with local ingredients.
 To cap off your day, stop by the À l’Abri de la Tempête microbrewery where you can enjoy craft beers inspired by the sea.

 After all these adventures, you’ll probably say goodbye to the Islands with a heavy heart, but you’ll never forget your seaside experiences steeped in sea breezes, charming accents and unique discoveries!